pavanbhargav21/OutSource/README.md

 This approach avoids relying on visual matching and instead leverages UI properties, making it more robust for different types of applications.

+method-3:

+To streamline this process and avoid frequent image captures, you can use a more direct approach that combines system hooks and lightweight UI element checks.
+By using pyautogui to track specific clicks and uiautomation to verify elements only when a click occurs, you can avoid excessive image processing and reduce processing time.
+Here’s an optimized solution that focuses on capturing a screenshot only when the user clicks on the desired endpoint button (e.g., “OK”).

+Optimized Solution Outline

+1. Initial and Final Image Capture Only: Capture an initial image when the target window opens and a final image when the workflow endpoint is clicked (e.g., the “OK” button).

+2. Direct Click Monitoring with pyautogui: Track clicks and verify the active window title to ensure you only check for clicks within relevant applications.

+3. UI Automation for Click Validation: Instead of image processing for each click, use uiautomation to directly validate whether a click occurred on a specific button (like “OK”) within the target window.

+Implementation Steps

+This example captures a screenshot only when the “OK” button is clicked, marking the end of the workflow.

+from pynput import mouse
+import pyautogui
+import time
+import datetime
+from PIL import ImageGrab
+import uiautomation as automation from ctypes import windll import ctypes

+# Target application and button configurations
+TARGET_APPS = ["OWS", "AWS", "JWS"]
+TARGET_BUTTON_NAMES = ["OK", "Submit", "Done"]

+# Track start and end times
+start_time = None

+# Helper to get the current active window title
+def get_active_window_title():
+    hwnd = windll.user32.GetForegroundWindow()
+    length = windll.user32.GetWindowTextLengthW(hwnd)
+    buffer = ctypes.create_unicode_buffer(length + 1)
+    windll.user32.GetWindowTextW(hwnd, buffer, length + 1)
+    return buffer.value

+# Capture screenshot function
+def capture_screenshot():
+    filename = f"screenshot_{datetime.datetime.now().strftime('%Y%m%d_%H%M%S')}.png"
+    screenshot = ImageGrab.grab()
+    screenshot.save(filename)
+    print(f"Screenshot saved as {filename}")

+# Function to verify button click
+def check_if_button_clicked(x, y):
+    control = automation.Control(x=x, y=y)
+    if control.ControlTypeName == 'Button' and control.Name in TARGET_BUTTON_NAMES:
+        return control.Name
+    return None

+# Event handler for mouse clicks
+def on_click(x, y, button, pressed):
+    global start_time
+    if pressed:
+        active_window = get_active_window_title()

+        # Check if active window is one of the target applications
+        if any(app in active_window for app in TARGET_APPS):
+            # Track start time on first detected click in target app
+            if start_time is None:
+                start_time = datetime.datetime.now()
+                print("Start time recorded:", start_time)

+            # Check if the clicked element is a target button
+            clicked_button = check_if_button_clicked(x, y)
+            if clicked_button:
+                print(f"'{clicked_button}' button clicked at ({x}, {y})")

+                # Capture end time and screenshot if the endpoint is clicked
+                if clicked_button in TARGET_BUTTON_NAMES:
+                    end_time = datetime.datetime.now()
+                    duration = (end_time - start_time).total_seconds()
+                    print(f"End of workflow detected.
+Duration: {duration} seconds.") capture_screenshot()  # Capture final screenshot
+                    start_time = None  # Reset for next workflow

+# Start listening for mouse events
+with mouse.Listener(on_click=on_click) as listener:
+    listener.join()

+Explanation of the Optimized Solution

+1. Window Title Check: Each click event first checks the active window title to ensure clicks are within the target application.
+This avoids unnecessary checks outside the relevant applications.

+2. Direct Click Validation: When a click is detected, the code uses uiautomation to verify if it’s on a button matching the endpoint criteria (like "OK").
+This avoids image comparisons, reducing processing time to milliseconds.

+3. Minimal Screenshot Capture: Screenshots are only taken at the start (optional) and end of the workflow, ensuring no redundant image captures during the workflow.

+4. Timing Control: The start_time and end_time are recorded only when the relevant window is active, and the workflow endpoint button is clicked, allowing for precise tracking of workflow duration.

+Performance Considerations

+Efficiency: By reducing image captures and relying on UI element checks only when needed, this method avoids the delays associated with frequent image processing.

+Accuracy: Using uiautomation ensures that you’re validating clicks on actual UI elements (like buttons) rather than relying on pixel-based image matching.

+Responsiveness: This approach minimizes overhead, so the response time should be close to milliseconds for each click check.

+This setup should meet the requirement for fast, efficient tracking without the heavy processing of frequent image analysis.